DavidUdell/sparse_circuit_discovery/README.markdown

 features under independent ablations, the way `pipe.py` cognition graphs do).

-To set this up, first set `ACTS_LAYERS_SLICE` to encompass the relevant layers in GPT-2 small, including one extra layer after
+To set this up, first set `ACTS_LAYERS_SLICE` to encompass the relevant layers in GPT-2 small, including one full extra layer after,
 ```
-## Key Params
-# Throughout, leave out entries for None.
-Writing in `None` values will get
-# you the string "None".
 ACTS_LAYERS_SLICE: "6:9"
 ```
 and then pin all the features that comprise a given circuit in